Bugs5382/node-hl7-client/pages/client/index.md

   });
 ```

+> ⚠️ **Note:** There is a max of 10,000 messages by default.
+It can be overridden to fix the number of your choice or removed completely.
+The client can also, optionally, listen for event `` to see if a particular connection is in this state.

 ### Custom Behavior (Using Redis)

-You can override the default queue to use Redis or any other external storage like RabbitMQ, file-based queues, etc.
+You can override the default queue to use Redis or any other external storage like RabbitMQ, file-based queues, etc. **This is strongly recommended.**

 **Redis Example (with `node-redis`):**